 This was my first trip to Tel Aviv, Israel and first time participating in AppSec Israel conference.
 Below are some insights I’d like to share about the overall conference, my three takeaways from the conference:

 My talk audience was mostly developers and pen testers interested in application security.
-I presented critical mobile findings such as:
+I presented critical mobile findings aligned with OWASP 2018 such as:**

 Pwning AWS using iOS Application